 The departmental letter must not simply enumerate that which the file contains, but must analyze the materials included in the file and describe the significance and impact of the teaching, research, and service contributions.
 The department letter should not contain information that cannot be documented, such as hearsay remarks.
 The department letter should not contain comments on procedures/ processes used to assemble the file or conduct the meeting.
 The department letter should also not contain detailed discussion of the reasons for a leave of absence as this may constitute a breach of confidentiality.
 The department letter should not refer to any preemptive retention action.
 This to ensure judgement of the merit/promotion action using standard criteria.
 Please see Guidelines for Preemptive Retention.
 The department may utilize statistical information (e.g. journal rankings, impact factors, citation reports, etc.) that might aid in the evaluation of the quality and impact of the candidate's scholarly activity.
 The letter shall include the departmental vote(s) in the cover page and shall report any difference of opinion which would explain a minority vote or abstention.
-Faculty are obligated to give specific reasons for a minority opinion and every effort should be made to assure the department letter reports all views discussed at the meeting.
+Faculty have a responsibility to give specific reasons for a minority opinion so that the candidate has an opportunity to address that opinion in a response letter.
+Every effort should be made to assure the department letter reports all views discussed at the meeting.
 It should be reported and explained if options have been exercised without comment.
 Record all votes taken unless the vote for the higher rank and step is does not have any negative votes.
-If multiple votes are taken, the candidate may ask to exclude votes for steps higher than the one they wish to forward.
+Votes for actions specifically requested in the self-statement must be reported in the department letter no matter the outcome.
+Votes on actions not specifically requested in the self-statement may be excluded from the department letter at the discretion of the candidate.
 Any recommendation for an additional O/S or acceleration in step must be explicitly and separately justified with a discussion of how the achievements in the file measure up to normal expectations.